 Call automation for data driven teams | FreJun

-Everything You Need To Know About Call Routing
+Everything You Need to Know About Call Routing

-What is call routing?
+What is Call Routing?

 It is the process of pushing voice calls into a queue on the basis of predefined criteria.
 A call routing system is popularly known as ACD (Automatic Call Distributor).
+A call routing system has a straightforward goal it directs customers to the right employee without requiring them to dial a separate phone number.
+These systems typically use auto-attendants to manage the routing process.

 1. Input Stage: This is the first stage when customers use their phone’s dial pad to select one among the many call menu options.
 Alternatively, they can use their voice to respond to pre-recorded questions.